nl-uni-proj/image_alg/README.md

-# Image_Alg is an university assignment
+# Image_Alg is a university assignment

 ## Building